-MR. JOSEPH WM.
-FORAN CEO, Matador Resources Company Class III Biographical Information: Chairman of the Board Director since: 2003 Mr. Foran founded Matador Resources Company in July 2003 and has served as Chairman or Board, Chief Executive Officer and Secretary since our founding in 2003.
-He is also chair of th Board's Executive Committee.
-Mr. Foran began his career as an oil and natural gas independ in 1983 when he and his wife, Nancy, founded Foran Oil Company with \$270,000 in contribute capital from 17 of his closest friends and neighbors.
-Foran Oil Company was later contributed Matador Petroleum Corporation upon its formation by Mr. Foran in 1988, and Mr. Foran serve Chairman and Chief Executive Officer of that company from inception until the time of its sale Tom Brown, Inc. in June 2003 for an enterprise value of \$388 million in an all-cash transaction Mr. Foran is originally from Amarillo, Texas, where his family owned a pipeline construction business.
-From 1980 to 1983, he was Vice President and General Counsel of J. Cleo Thomps and James Cleo Thompson, Jr., Oil Producers, a large independent producer.
-Prior to that tim he was a briefing attorney to Chief Justice Joe R. Greenhill of the Supreme Court of Texas.
-Mr. Foran graduated with a Bachelor of Science degree in Accounting from the University Dedn School of Law where he was a Hatton W. Sumners scholar and the Leading Articles Editor di Independent: No School of Law, where he was a Hatton W. Sumners scholar and the Leading Article Southwestern Law Review.
-He is currently active as a member of various industry Age: 67 organizations, including his church and various youth activities.
-In 2002, Mr. Foran was honored Committees: • Executive (Chair) • Capital Markets and Finance • Operations and Engineering • Proceed as the Ernst & Young "Entrepreneur of the Year" for the Southwest Region.
-In 2019 the SMU Dedman School of Law Distinguished Alumni Award for Corporate Servic named D Magazine's 2019 Upstream CEO of the Year.
-In 2020, he was inducted in Philosophical Society of Texas. e and was Prospect Qualifications: As the founder, Chairman of the Board and Chief Executive Officer of Matador Res Company, Mr. Foran provides Board leadership, industry experience and long relations many of our shareholders.
+Mr. Foran founded Matador Resources Company in July 2003 and has served as Chairman of the Board, Chief Executive Officer and Secretary since our founding in 2003.
+He is also chair of the Board's Executive Committee.
+Mr. Foran began his career as an oil and natural gas independent in 1983 when he and his wife, Nancy, founded Foran Oil Company with \$270,000 in contributed capital from 17 of his closest friends and neighbors.
+Foran Oil Company was later contributed into Matador Petroleum Corporation upon its formation by Mr. Foran in 1988, and Mr. Foran served as Chairman and Chief Executive Officer of that company from inception until the time of its sale to Tom Brown, Inc. in June 2003 for an enterprise value of \$388 million in an all-cash transaction.
+Mr. Foran is originally from Amarillo, Texas, where his family owned a pipeline construction business.
+From 1980 to 1983, he was Vice President and General Counsel of J. Cleo Thompson and James Cleo Thompson, Jr., Oil Producers, a large independent producer.
+Prior to that time, he was a briefing attorney to Chief Justice Joe R. Greenhill of the Supreme Court of Texas.
+Mr. Foran graduated with a Bachelor of Science degree in Accounting from the University of Kentucky with highest honors and a law degree from the Southern Methodist University Dedman School of Law, where he was a Hatton W. Sumners scholar and the Leading Articles Editor of the Southwestern Law Review.
+He is currently active as a member of various industry and civic organizations, including his church and various youth activities.
+In 2002, Mr. Foran was honored as the Ernst & Young "Entrepreneur of the Year" for the Southwest Region.
+In 2019, he received the SMU Dedman School of Law Distinguished Alumni Award for Corporate Service and was named D Magazine's 2019 Upstream CEO of the Year.
+In 2020, he was inducted into the Philosophical Society of Texas.

+As the founder, Chairman of the Board and Chief Executive Officer of Matador Resources Company, Mr. Foran provides Board leadership, industry experience and long relationships with many of our shareholders.